 Growing Tips

 - Do not expose these plants to freezing temperatures!
-Despite their love of cooler temperatures, they are still tropical plants that will not withstand freezing conditions.
+Despite their preference for cooler temperatures, they are still tropical plants that cannot withstand freezing.

-- They like about 50 to 60 % humidity, which can be achieved using a pebble tray.
+- They prefer about 50-60% humidity, which can be achieved with a pebble tray.

 - Never place your Holiday Cactus near a heat register, exterior door, or drafty window, and keep it out of burning sunlight.

-- Holiday cactus can easily be propagated by cuttings.
+- Holiday cactus can be easily propagated from cuttings.
 First, pinch off a stem section with 2 to 3 jointed segments.
-Let the cuttings dry for a few hours, then push them into a small pot with the same planting mix as the adult plant.
+Let the cuttings dry for a few hours, then plant them in a small pot using the same planting mix as the adult plant.
 Treat the cuttings like adult plants.
 They will be rooted and growing within a few weeks.

 - Do not fall into the trap of constantly repotting into a bigger pot.
 Holiday Cactus likes to be root-bound, and repotting every 2 to 3 years (even back into the same pot) is plenty.
-If you repot, use sterile, well-draining potting soil such as those packaged for African violets, orchids, or bromeliads.
+If you repot, use sterile, well-drained potting soil, such as that packaged for African violets, orchids, or bromeliads.

 Source: todayshomeowner.com